 - Nearly all practical languages are stack-based following the Algol 60 run-time.
-Some ML implementations are not (all activation records in the heap) but it is a stretch to claim that they are practical.
-Nearly all modern stack-based languages also include a heap which is simply a data area where the lifetimes of data values do not necessarily obey a stack discipline.
-Note that the the lifetime of a closure over the stack cannot exceed the lifetime of the activation record at the head of its environment, which is huge limitation.
-As a result, practical languages have nearly always provided such a separate static data area (perhaps in ugly, low-level form), e.g., Fortran COMMON blocks.
-All data values created by "new" operations (malloc in C, constructors in Scheme) are allocated in the heap. - Data values that are directly stored in local variables are not heap-allocated, unless they appear free in a closure.
+Some ML implementations are not (all activation records are allocated in the heap) but it is a stretch to claim that they are practical.
+Nearly all modern stack-based languages also include a heap which is simply a data area where the lifetimes of data values are not required to obey a stack discipline. - Data values that are directly stored in local variables are stack-allocated, unless they appear free in a closure.
 Placing such variables in the heap is a critically important idea introduced by Guy Steele in the Rabbit compiler for Scheme.
 This "light-weight" representation of closures must store the addresses of all environment variables that may be accessed in the closure object/record because the conventional environment pointer does not work after the corresponding stack frame (activation record) has been deallocated.
 Using this closure representation, there is no restriction on the use of closures as data values.
 Functions are truly first-class.
-Guy Steele's important hack (in the good sense of the word) is yet another example of David Wheeler's maxim: "All problems in computer science can be solved by another level of indirection."
+Guy Steele's important hack (in the good sense of the word) is yet another example of David Wheeler's maxim: "All problems in computer science can be solved by another level of indirection." - Modern languages designed for efficiency like C, C++, and Rust ignore their Algol roots and fail to use Guy's optimization for representing the values of variables that are not bound to functions or primitive machine types.
+The designers of these languages have been blinded by C and its copy semantics for structs (which C supports exactly as if they were machine types).

-Run times for Modern Stack-based Languages II
+Run times for Modern Languages II

 - Why does Java require free variables in closures to be final?
 So that they can safely be copied into a light-weight closure representation (inner class instance)!
-If they were mutable, copying them would break the semantics of assignment! - The original implementation of inner classes heap-allocated (not necessarily final) variables (as arrays of size 1) that appear free in some closure as array of size 1 and stored pointers to the binding cells (the array objects) in the inner class instance instead of the actual binding values.
+If they were mutable, copying them would break the semantics of . - The original implementation of inner classes (by John Rose, who went to graduate school with Guy Steele) heap-allocated variables that appear free in closures as arrays of size 1 and stored (pointers to) these array objects in the inner class instance instead of the actual binding values.
 As a result, inner class instances could close over mutable cells in addition to final variables (values).
-But it is easy to work around the restriction to final variables: simply use final arrays, because the cells (elements) of an array are mutable!
-(Aside: what does it mean for a variable of array (or any reference [object]) type to be final?)
+But it is easy to work around the restriction to final variables: the general solution is to simply use final arrays, because the cells (elements) of an array are mutable!
+(Aside: what does it mean for a variable of array (or object) type to be final?)